 - fever, sore throat, or other flu symptoms;

 What are the precautions when taking mesalamine extended-release capsules (Apriso)?

-Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or to other medications that are broken down into mesalamine (such as sulfasalazine, olsalazine); or to other salicylates (such as aspirin); or if you have any other allergies.
+Before taking mesalamine, tell your doctor or pharmacist if you are allergic to it; or to other aminosalicylates (such as balsalazide, olsalazine); or to salicylates (such as aspirin, salsalate); or to sulfasalazine; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Last reviewed on RxList: 9/14/2009

 This monograph has been modified to include the generic and brand name in many instances.

 Apriso - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.